 Journal it out

-Laying your thoughts down on paper is a foolproof method to put some order into your head, understand better your emotions and feelings.
+Laying your thoughts down on paper is a foolproof method to put some order into your head, understand better your emotions and feelings, and increase mindfulness.
 You don’t need to have a diary to do this, nor do you ever need to read what you wrote.
 Grab any piece of paper and write down the first things that come to mind.
-If you are struggling to do this intuitively, you can use one of the following prompts:
+If you are struggling to do this intuitively, you can use one of the following prompts for a spontaneous self-care journal:

 What am I grateful for?